How to Read Course Descriptions

 Term Typically Offered: SP

-Prerequisite: BOT 313, or graduate standing in Biological Sciences, or consent of instructor.
+Prerequisite: BOT 313, or graduate standing in Biological Sciences.

-Field studies of California's diverse vegetation and flora.
-Factors affecting the distribution of plants and plant communities and their ecological relationships.
+Field studies of California's diverse vegetation.
 Identification of plants and plant communities in the field.
-Several field trips required including two weekend trips to California's deserts and mountains.
-2 lectures, 2 laboratories.
+Factors affecting distribution and ecological relationships.
+California geography, geology, and evolution of California flora.
+Several one day field trips and three weekend trips to California's deserts and mountains.
+Field trips required.
+3 lectures, 2 laboratories.